cran/ciccr/README.md

 with high probability.
-Thus, the estimates in the graph above suggest that the effect of obtaining a degree higher than bachelor’s degree is anywhere between 1 and the upper end points of the uniform confidence bands.
+Thus, the estimates in the graph above suggest that the effect of obtaining a degree higher than bachelor’s degree is anywhere between 1 and the upper end points of the uniform confidence band.
 This roughly implies that the chance of earning top incomes may increase up to by a factor as large as the upper end points of the uniform confidence band, but allowing for possibility of no positive effect at all.
 The results are shown over the range of the unknown true case probability.
-See [Jun and
-Lee, 2020](https://arxiv.org/abs/2004.08318) for more detailed explanations regarding how to interpret the estimation results.
+See [Jun and Lee, 2020](https://arxiv.org/abs/2004.08318) for more detailed explanations regarding how to interpret the estimation results.

 ## Comparison with Logistic Regression